overleaf/toolkit/doc/the-doctor.md

 The above example shows a few problems:

-- The `SHARELATEX_DATA_PATH` variable is set to `/tmp/sharelatex`, which is probably not a safe place to put important data
+- The `OVERLEAF_DATA_PATH` variable is set to `/tmp/sharelatex`, which is probably not a safe place to put important data
 - The `MONGO_ENABLED` variable is set to `false`, so the toolkit will not provision it's own MongoDB database.
 In this case, we had better be sure to set `MONGO_URL` to point to a MongoDB database managed outside of the toolkit
 - the `config/variables.env` file is missing